Ido Yoshimoto

 I spend a great deal of time thinking, sitting with the material and the idea, before anything tangible happens or any tools are picked up.
 My work begins mentally, considering the inherent perfection of natural materials and how they might be altered to exist within a human world.

 The process is about introducing something natural into a non-natural space and understanding what kind of impact it can have there.
-It takes time to clarify what I want that impact to be.
+It takes time to clarify what impact I want that to be.
 While there is deep consideration for the material itself, its properties, limits, and best possible use, I’m equally attentive to how the finished piece might feel to be around, how it changes your experience of a space when encountered in a new way.

 I wake up early because I have a toddler, so the day gets going right away.
 I’m a physical person, so I like to get moving in the morning.
 I’ll make coffee, then go chop firewood for the house or start on a project outside.
 We just built a house, and so it’s an endless project with something always to work on.